|

 Litho manufactured

-The album includes the four 8x10 color
+The album includes the four 8x10

-the 4 photographs of The Beatles in Excellent condition plus the original poster
+colored page divider for the 4 photographs of The Beatles in Excellent condition

-The master numbers on this LP are
+The master numbers on this

-stamped in the deadwax on each side as follows:
+LP are stamped in the deadwax on each side as follows:

 Side 1: